-- have 1 extra activation (Unit Availability Phase [S.2]) - re-roll any one of his dice (Unit Availability Phase [S.2], or Combat Phase [S.6])

-- look at the 4 cards discarded during the setup, and exchange one of their cards against one of these cards (this card can be played at any time) - move 2 units using strategic movement (to be carried out at the start of the Movement Phase) [S.4]).
+- have 1 extra activation (Unit Availability Phase [S.2]) - re-roll any one of his dice (Unit Availability Phase [S.2], or Combat Phase [S.6]) - discard 1 card and draw a replacement card from the 4 cards set aside during the game set-up (this card can be played at any time) move 2 units using strategic movement (to be carried out at the start of the Movement Phase) [S.4]).
 These 2 units can be moved anywhere on the map and are not considered to be activated.
 Therefore, they may not take part in combat.
 They also do not count towards the maximum number of units that may be activated in the current turn.